ChristinaHey/Midterm/README.md

-# Midterm Abalone Age predictor
+# Midterm Abalone Age Predictor
 Midterm project

 This midtermin project (Mo, 18.04.22 - Fr, 22.04.22) aims to show the learned knowledge from the past four weeks.